rrooggiieerr/homeassistant-benqprojector/README.md

 ## Contribution and appreciation

+You can contribute to this integration, or show your appreciation, in the following ways.

 ### Contribute your language

 If you would like to use this Home Assistant integration in your own language you can provide a